On the Iwasawa invariants of Kato's zeta elements for modular forms: Main results and applications

 for all $f \in S_k(\overline{\rho})$. \item

-is constant for $f \in S_k(\overline{\rho})$. \item If the $\omega^i$-component of Kato's main conjecture holds for one form in $S_k(\overline{\rho})$, then the $\omega^i$-component of Kato's main conjecture holds for all forms in $S_k(\overline{\rho})$. \end{enumerate} \end{thm} \begin{proof} \begin{enumerate} \item It is proved in Corollary \ref{cor:mu-invariants-vanish-in-families} with Kato's divisibility statement (Theorem \ref{thm:kato-divisibility}). \item It is proved in $\S$\ref{sec:connection}. \item It immediately follows from the above two statements due to Corollary \ref{cor:reduction-to-iwasawa-invariants}. \end{enumerate} \end{proof} \begin{rem} \begin{enumerate} \item The assumption $\mu \left( \dfrac{ \mathbb{H}^1(j_*T_{f_0, i}(k-r)) }{ \mathbf{z}_{\mathrm{Kato}}(f_0, i, k-r) } \right) = 0$ in Theorem \ref{thm:main-theorem} is \emph{weaker} than the $\mu=0$ assumptions of various $p$-adic $L$-functions in other literatures. \item In Theorem \ref{thm:main-theorem}.(1), we observe in particular that, if the $\mu=0$ conjecture for the fine Selmer group holds for one form in $S_k(\overline{\rho})$, then it holds for all forms in $S_k(\overline{\rho})$.
+is constant for $f \in S_k(\overline{\rho})$. \item If the $\omega^i$-component of Kato's main conjecture holds for one form in $S_k(\overline{\rho})$, then the $\omega^i$-component of Kato's main conjecture holds for all forms in $S_k(\overline{\rho})$. \end{enumerate} \end{thm} \begin{proof} \begin{enumerate} \item It is proved in Corollary \ref{cor:mu-invariants-vanish-in-families} with Kato's divisibility statement (Theorem \ref{thm:kato-divisibility}). \item It is proved in $\S$\ref{sec:connection}. \item It immediately follows from the above two statements due to Corollary \ref{cor:reduction-to-iwasawa-invariants}. \end{enumerate} \end{proof} \begin{rem} \begin{enumerate} \item The assumption $\mu \left( \dfrac{ \mathbb{H}^1(j_*T_{f_0, i}(k-r)) }{ \mathbf{z}_{\mathrm{Kato}}(f_0, i, k-r) } \right) = 0$ in Theorem \ref{thm:main-theorem} is \emph{weaker} than the $\mu=0$ assumptions of various $p$-adic $L$-functions in other literatures (e.g. Corollary \ref{cor:p-adic-l-functions}) since those $p$-adic $L$-functions are the image of Kato's zeta elements under the composition of the localization map at $p$ and the corresponding Coleman maps.
+We do not know whether this composition of two maps preserves the mod $p$ non-vanishing in general. \item In Theorem \ref{thm:main-theorem}.(1), we observe in particular that, if the $\mu=0$ conjecture for the fine Selmer group holds for one form in $S_k(\overline{\rho})$, then it holds for all forms in $S_k(\overline{\rho})$.
 The $\mu=0$ conjecture for fine Selmer groups is due to Coates--Sujatha \cite[Conjecture A]{coates-sujatha-fine-selmer}.
-Indeed, the propagation of the $\mu=0$ conjecture for fine Selmer groups can also be obtained by Proposition \ref{prop:iwasawa-invariants-H^2}, Proposition \ref{prop:iwasawa-invariants-H^2-imprimitive}, and (\ref{eqn:mod-p-H2}) only. \item Theorem \ref{thm:main-theorem}.(2) is weaker than the $\lambda$-invariant formulas in the literature.
+Indeed, the propagation of the $\mu=0$ conjecture for fine Selmer groups can also be obtained by using Proposition \ref{prop:iwasawa-invariants-H^2}, Proposition \ref{prop:iwasawa-invariants-H^2-imprimitive}, and (\ref{eqn:mod-p-H2}) only. \item Theorem \ref{thm:main-theorem}.(2) is weaker than the $\lambda$-invariant formulas in the literature.
 This is due to the fact that it is unclear whether the Iwasawa modules we deal with have no finite Iwasawa submodule. \item One may consider the congruences between modular forms of different weights.
-It is possible in the ordinary case via Hida theory \cite{epw}.
-It is not perfectly clear for us how it extends to non-ordinary case yet although there are several approaches. \item Under Assumption \ref{assu:image}, we have
+It is possible in the ordinary case via Hida theory \cite{epw}. \item Under Assumption \ref{assu:image}, we have